Sean Connery as James Bond, sophisticated British MI6 agent

 Check out the movie.
 It may not be my favorite Bond, but it’s still classic Bond.

-Little Nelly got a hot reception.
+Little Nellie got a hot reception.
 Four big shots made improper advances toward her, but she defended her honor with great success.